judgewooden/multi-sensor/README.md

 ## The JPH library

-Each component (e.g. server, sensor, data element) in the network is idenified by a two character code called a Codifier.
+Each component (e.g. server, sensor, data element) in the network is identified by a two character code called a **Codifier**.
 The JPH library will read the configuration and load the enviroment for a Codifier managing the control flow using three call backs:

 Nr. | Call back type | Usage
 --- | -------------- | ------